 Section I - SC 1,2: Establish emission limits for Nitrogen Oxides (NOx).
 NOx emissions are limited to 0.1049 lbs/gallon and 218.2 tons/year.
 The facility is in compliance with these emission limits based on the records I reviewed.
-NOx emissions were reported at 108.1 tons for all of 2019.
+NOx emissions were highest during the 12-month period ending in May 2021 at 83.6 tons.
 Based on the results of the most recent stack test, NOx emissions are 0.0838 lb/gallon.

 Section I - SC 3,4: Establish emission limits for Carbon Monoxide (CO).
 CO emissions are limited to 0.01 lbs/gallon and 20.8 tons/year.
 The facility is in compliance with these emission limits based on the records I reviewed.
-CO emissions were reported at 10.3 tons for all of 2019.
+CO emissions were highest during the 12-month period ending in May 2021 at 8 tons.
 Based on the results of the most recent stack test, CO emissions are 0.0024 lb/gallon.

 Section I - SC 5,6: Establish emission limits for Volatile Organic Compounds (VOC).
 VOC emissions are limited to 0.006 lb/gallon and 12.5 tons per year.
 The facility is in compliance with these emission limits based on the records I reviewed.
-VOC emissions were reported at 6.2 tons for all of 2019.
-Based on the results of the most recent stack test, VOC emissions are 0.03 lb/gallon.
+VOC emissions were highest during the 12-month period ending in May 2021 at 4.8 tons.
+Based on the results of the most recent stack test, VOC emissions are near zero/non-detect.
+VOC emissions are estimated using the 0.006lb/gallon limit as the emission factor.

 Section I - SC 7: Limits Lead emissions to 0.58 tons/year.
 The facility is in compliance with this emission limit based on the records I reviewed.
-Lead emissions were reported at 0.006 tons for all of 2019.
-The highest reported lead emissions since January 2019 were in the 12-month period ending in September 2019 at 0.011 tons.
+The facility is well below their lead emission limit based on the records I reviewed.
+Lead emissions were highest during the 12-month period ending in May 2021 at 0.007 tons.

 Section II - SC 1,2,3: Establish material limits for fuels.
 Unleaded fuel use in FG-CNTRLDCELLS is limited to 4,160,700 gallons/year or 26,311 gallons/day.
-Leaded gasoline emissions are limited to 95,000 gallons/year for both FG-CNTRLDCELLS and FG-UNCNTRLDCELLS.
+Leaded gasoline use is limited to 95,000 gallons/year for both FG-CNTRLDCELLS and FG-UNCNTRLDCELLS.
 The facility is in compliance with these material usage limits based on the records I reviewed.
-Unleaded fuel usage is reported at 2,061,917 gallons for all of 2019.
+Unleaded fuel usage is reported highest during the 12-month period ending in May 2021 at 1,601,218 gallons.
 Facility reported that no leaded fuel was used for the period I reviewed.

-Daily unleaded gasoline usage is reported as an average.
-The total gallons used per month is divided by the number of days the test cell operated to get an average daily usage for each test cell.
+Daily unleaded gasoline usage is reported as a monthly average.
+The total gallons used per month in each test cell is divided by the number of days the test cell operated to get an average daily usage for each test cell.
 The averages for each test cell are added together to obtain the total average daily usage.
-Average daily fuel use is reported between 5652 gallons on the low end up to 8047 gallons on the high end of usage.
+Average daily fuel use is reported between 4,973 gallons on the low end up to 11,187 gallons on the high end of usage.